Uttoxeter: History

 Thomas Fradgley, Uttoxeter's own architect designed Uttoxeter Town Hall (1854), the Johnson Memorial (1854), St Michael's Church, Stramshall, St Lawrence Church, Bramshall (1835), St Mary's Church, Uttoxeter, and Marchington Church.
 He was involved with Pugin and other architects in designs for the 16th Earl of Shrewsbury at Alton Towers including the figures of the Talbot Hounds at the entrance tower (1830), the Angel Corbels in the Lady chapel, 1833, Alton Towers Chapel with Joseph Potter (completed in 1833), Swiss Cottage, and Harper's Cottage, Farley.
 He was the architect who improved several local schools, including Uttoxeter National School, Hanbury Free School (enlarged in 1848), national schools at Oakamoor, Cauldon, Alton, and Draycott School, Hanbury.
 He married Clara Warner from Bramshall.
 Their only child Thomas died aged six.
 Thomas Fradgley died in 1883 aged 83.

 Bunting's brewery had occupied a large area of the centre of the town since the Victorian era.
-It ceased production in the 1930s after being bought by Parkers Brewery of Burslem, later part of Ind Coope.
+It ceased production in the 1929 after being bought by Parkers Brewery of Burslem, later part of Ind Coope.
 The remains of the brewery were demolished in the 1960s to make way for the Maltings shopping precinct and car park.
-The turret clock from the brewery, which had been languishing in the basement of the town hall, was refurbished and installed above the entrance to the Costa Coffee shop in the Carters Square Shopping Centre shortly before the centre opened in 2014.
+The turret clock from the brewery, which had been languishing in the basement of the town hall, was refurbished and installed above the entrance to what was the Costa Coffee shop (now St Giles charity shop) in the Carters Square Shopping Centre shortly before the centre opened in 2014.

 In 2008, Uttoxeter marked the 700th anniversary of its market charter of 1308, which underpins the markets held on Saturdays and Wednesdays and on other festival days.
 The 1308 charter followed a more general Royal Charter granted to the town's burgesses in 1252.

-The originals are held at The National Archives in Kew and the Deferrers Museum in Leicester.
+Governance

+There are three tiers of local government covering Uttoxeter, at civil parish (town), district and county level: Uttoxeter Town Council, East Staffordshire Borough Council, and Staffordshire County Council.
+The town council is based at Uttoxeter Town Hall on the High Street.

+Uttoxeter was an ancient parish.
+When elected parish and district councils were created in 1894 it was given a parish council and included in the Uttoxeter Rural District.
+Shortly afterwards it was decided to create an urban district covering the town, making it independent from the rural district council.
+It was concluded that the whole parish was not suitable to be an urban district, so the rural parts of the parish were made a separate parish called Uttoxeter Rural which stayed in the rural district, whilst the rest became the Uttoxeter Urban District in 1896.
+In 1899 the urban district council purchased the Town Hall, which had been built in 1854.

+Uttoxeter Urban District was abolished in 1974, becoming part of the new district of East Staffordshire.
+A successor parish was created covering the former urban district, with its parish council taking the name Uttoxeter Town Council.